The following content may contain information about mental health and/or other related material which may be triggering. Reader discretion is advised.

 When I have one of my bad days, I go up through the hills.
 It is the one thing that has and will always clear my head and bring me back down to Earth.
 With my friend next to me.
 We don’t even have to talk because he knows it helps and soothes me.
 Nothing but the sound of the motor and exhaust echoing through the wall of trees.
 There’s something about it that is almost as good as anything anyone can offer me.

-If you or someone you know is struggling with depression, anxiety, self-harm or addiction, please reach out.
-Call 13 11 14 for Lifeline’s 24hr Telephone Crisis Support or contact a mental health professional.
-If you are looking for other mental health resources, browse our Find Help page.
+If you or someone you know is struggling with depression, anxiety, or self-harm, please reach out.
+Lifeline are there to help 24/7.
+Call 13 11 14 any time or visit our Find Help page for helpful mental health resources.

 If a life is in danger call 000 immediately.